Showing posts with label Therouanne. Show all posts

 Until 2013 there were five pubs within three miles of the village cross.
 At present there are three - the Duke's Head in Hamstreet itself, the Woolpack Inn in Warehorne and the White Horse in Bilsington.
 The Blue Anchor (Ruckinge) and World's Wonder (Warehorne) have sadly been allowed to disappear.

-In the High Street there is a post office / general store, fish and chip shop, the Old Schoolhouse Indian restaurant, a curtain / blind shop, the 'Saw Joinery' DIY/joinery store, Lilly's Ink tattoo studio, the Cosy Kettle cafe, Early Birds renovations and Star Beauty School.
+In the High Street there is a post office / general store, fish and chip shop, the Old Schoolhouse Indian restaurant, a curtain / blind shop, the 'Saw Joinery' DIY/joinery centre, Lilly's Ink tattoo studio, the Cosy Kettle cafe, Early Birds renovations, Smart Dogs grooming centre and Star Beauty (now in a private house).
+The Woodville unit will soon be vacant.

-Marsh Road has Annings Motors garage, Smart Dogs grooming centre and Hamstreet Garden Centre which also has a cafe.
+Marsh Road has Annings Motors garage and Hamstreet Garden Centre which also has a cafe.
+There is currently an empty shop unit near the garage.
 Hamstreet Primary Academy (the school) is located in Ashford Road.

 Meanwhile, Ruckinge Road is the location of Joanne Fuller Beauty and Hamstreet Surgery, as well as the Nexus Programme office.
 A little further out of the village on Ruckinge Road is Meadow View Industrial Estate which contains several businesses.